- Canvas Code Sample

 - Script Code

-The script code starts out with the same script code as in the Detecting Collisions topic.
-However, it modifies almost every block and adds several new ones.
+The script code contains several blocks of code fromthe first task of this scenario, "Drawing the background and your vehicle."
+However, the code modifies every block and adds several new ones.
 The script code of this sample consists of the following:

 - Global variables